Chotěbuz: Transport

-There is a border crossing with Poland Chotěbuz / Boguszowice in the municipality, one of the largest in the country and the largest between the Czech Republic and Poland.
-It is connected with the Polish one by the long bridge built in 1991 running along the Olza River.
+There is a border crossing with Poland Chotěbuz / Boguszowice in the municipality, one of the most frequented in the country and the largest between the Czech Republic and Poland.
+It is connected with the Polish one by a long bridge built in 1991 running over the Olza River.

+The border crossing is located on the D48 motorway that ends here.
+Other main roads, which passes through the municipal territory, are the I/67 road from Český Těšín to Bohumín and briefly the I/11 road (the section from Ostrava to Český Těšín).

+Chotěbuz is located on the railway line heading from Ostrava to Český Těšín and further to Mosty u Jablunkova.

 Sights

 Podobora is today an archaeological site which was partly rebuilt to form an archeopark open to the public.

-A keep is the last remnant of an old Gothic fort which stood here in the 13th–14th century.
+A keep is the last remnant of an old Gothic fortress which stood here in the 13th and 14th centuries.
 Window openings in the tower and roof are from the 19th century.

 In the vicinity of the keep is the Chotěbuz Castle.
 It was originally built in the 16th century and completely rebuilt in 1875–1879.
 It was again renovated in 1947 and has partially lost its historical character.
 Nowadays the building is empty and dilapidated.